Touched by Love

 Touched by Love (originally titled To Elvis, With Love) is a 1980 American film directed by Gus Trikonis, starring Diane Lane and Deborah Raffin.

+First released to theaters in April 1980, the film was based on the book To Elvis, With Love by the real-life therapist, Lena Canada, in which she presented the correspondence between her patient Karen Brown and Elvis Presley as true.

+Plot

-First released to theaters in April 1980, the screenplay concerns a therapist who tries a novel approach with a girl named Karen who is dealing with cerebral palsy and depression.
-She encourages the teen-ager to write to her favorite singer, Elvis Presley.
+Therapist Lena Canada tries a novel approach with a girl named Karen Brown, who is dealing with cerebral palsy and depression.
+She encourages Karen to write to her favorite singer Elvis Presley.
 Karen eventually receives a reply, and they become pen pals.
 The interaction leads to an immediate improvement in her daily outlook.
-The movie was based on the book To Elvis, With Love by the real-life therapist, Lena Canada, in which she presented the correspondence as true.

-Raffin was nominated for both a Golden Globe Award for Best Actress — Motion Picture Drama and a Razzie for Worst Actress for her performance.
-The film also received a second Razzie nomination for Hesper Anderson's screenplay.